 This Agreement may be executed in two counterparts.
 Once the Parties have executed the counterparts, and each Party has received a copy of the signed counterpart which that Party did not execute, each counterpart will be deemed to be as valid and binding on the Party executing it as if it had been executed by both Parties.

+Transfers

+Neither Party shall transfer, whether by way of assignment, novation or otherwise, any of its rights or obligations under this Agreement unless it has obtained the other Party’s prior written consent, which must not to be unreasonably withheld or delayed.

+Neither Party shall transfer, whether by way of assignment, novation or otherwise, any of its rights and obligations under this Agreement, unless it believes that the transferee is capable of meeting that Party’s obligations under this Agreement.

 Assignment

-Neither Party may assign or transfer any of its rights or obligations under this Agreement unless it has obtained the other Party’s prior written consent, which must not to be unreasonably withheld or delayed.

-Neither Party shall assign or transfer any of its rights and obligations under this Agreement, unless it believes that the assignee is capable of meeting that Party’s obligations under this Agreement.

-Where a Party (Assignor) assigns or transfers this Agreement, the Assignor shall remain liable to the other Party for the due performance of all obligations under this Agreement as primary obligor and not merely as surety or guarantor only, unless that other Party has given its prior written consent to the release of the assignor from its obligations.
+Where this Agreement is transferred by way of assignment pursuant to section 19.12 and 19.13, the transferring Party (Assignor) assigns or transfers this Agreement, the Assignor shall remain liable to the other Party for the due performance of all obligations under this Agreement as primary obligor and not merely as surety or guarantor only.
+Where the Assignor is the Interconnected Party then, notwithstanding any other term of the assignment, the Interconnected Party shall continue to pay directly to First Gas any amounts payable under this Agreement up to and including the last Day of the Month during which the assignment takes effect.

 Prior to any assignment or transfer of this Agreement, the Assignor must obtain execution by the assignee of a deed of covenant, in favour of the other Party, binding the assignee to perform all the Assignor’s obligations under this Agreement.

+Novation

+Where this Agreement is transferred by way of novation pursuant to sections 19.12 and 19.13, the transferring Party (Exiting Party), the other Party (Counterparty) and the party to whom this Agreement is to be novated (Incoming Party) must enter into a deed of novation, the terms of which shall be agreed between them, but which shall contain as a minimum require that:

+with effect from the date of novation:

+the Incoming Party shall be substituted for the Exiting Party under this Agreement;

+the Exiting Party shall then be released from all of its obligations and liabilities under this Agreement; and

+the Incoming Party shall:

+be bound by, comply with and be liable to the Counterparty under, all the provisions of this Agreement; and

+enjoy all the rights and benefits of the Exiting Party under this Agreement; and

-Notwithstanding any assignment, the assignor shall remain liable for any amounts payable by it under this Agreement up to the end of the Month during which the assignment takes effect.
+the Exiting Party shall retain all of its rights, and be liable to the Counterparty for all of its obligations under this Agreement up to the date of novation, provided that where the Exiting Party is the Interconnected Party then, notwithstanding any other term of the novation, the Interconnected Party shall continue to pay directly to First Gas any amounts payable under this Agreement up to and including the last Day of the Month during which the novation takes effect.

 Governing Law